materials & care

 .925 Sterling is an alloy of 92.5% silver and 7.5% other metals, primarily copper.

 14k gold-fill is a thick layer of karat gold that is pressure bonded to a brass core.
-It is hundreds of times thicker than gold-plate or vermeil and will not flake or tarnish.
+It is hundreds of times thicker than gold-plate and will not flake or tarnish.
 It is suitable for most skin sensitivities.

 - do not wear jewelry to sleep, shower, workout or swim

 - store jewelry in an airtight bag or container in a cool, dry place (NOT the bathroom)